 To create peg words for any number, choose a word or phrase that is pronounced using a sequence of consonant sounds that corresponds to the sequence of numerals in the number.
 Vowels (and w, wh, h, y) can be freely used as fillers between consonants (or at the beginning or end of words).

-You will generally have several words or phrases that you could choose to represent a number.
+There will often be several words or phrases that you could choose to represent a number.
 You should always choose the word or phrase that is most memorable.
-Generally words and phrases that are easily visualised are best.
+Generally, words and phrases that are easily visualised are best.

 |Number||Consonant Sequences||Some Possible Words / Phrases|